JDBetteridge/nbfancy/README.md

 (C) Jack Betteridge (j.d.betteridge@bath.ac.uk) and James Grant (r.j.grant@bath.ac.uk)

-This repository is a template-tutorial for the jupyter motebooks based build system developed by Jack Betteridge and James Grant for Advancing Research Computing at University of Bath.
+This repository is a template-tutorial for the jupyter notebooks based build system developed by Jack Betteridge and James Grant for Advancing Research Computing at University of Bath.
 It consists of a series of episodes which instruct how to use the build-system, set up remote builds of a repository, and add material to your training course.
 In addition to acting as a tutorial for using the template the repository also serves as the development sandpit for the build system (currently).
 Instructions on how to fork, update and build your course locally and online are given in the tutorial.